About the Publisher

 The King’s Spy, by Mark Turnbull

 Mark Turnbull’s latest novella, The King’s Spy, is a fast-moving thriller set in the turbulent world of the English Civil War.
-Captain Maxwell Walker is a widowed Royalist cavalry officer and seasoned veteran of the Wars of the Three Kingdoms.
-Following the disastrous defeat at Naseby, Maxwell is tasked with retrieving the possessions of the ...
+Captain Maxwell Walker is a widowed Royalist cavalry officer and seasoned veteran of the Wars of the Three Kingdoms. ...

 Caesar’s Sword: The Red Death, by David Pilling